-The most widely applied thermodynamic cycle for exploitation of eCE (for both of the above mentioned concepts) is Brayton thermodynamic cycle, which is based on four basic operational steps (Fig. 2):
+The most widely applied thermodynamic cycle for exploitation of eCE (for both of the abovementioned concepts) is Brayton thermodynamic cycle, which is based on four basic operational steps (Fig. 2):

-- adiabatic loading, which owing to the eCE, heats up the elastocaloric material;

-- heat transfer from the elastocaloric material to the heat sink (by contact or convective heat transfer); - adiabatic unloading, which owing to the eCE, cools down the elastocaloric material; - heat transfer from the heat source to the elastocaloric material (by contact or convective heat transfer).
+- adiabatic loading (where austenite (A) to martensite (M) transformation occurs), which owing to the eCE, heats up the elastocaloric material; - heat transfer from the elastocaloric material to the heat sink (by contact or convective heat transfer); - adiabatic unloading (where martensite (M) to austenite (A) transformation occurs), which owing to the eCE, cools down the elastocaloric material; - heat transfer from the heat source to the elastocaloric material (by contact or convective heat transfer).

-In general, elastocaloric materials in cooling/heat-pumping devices can also operate based on other thermodynamic cycles such as Ericsson, Carnot or some combination of them (see [48] for details).
-Moreover, cooling/heat-pumping devices can operate in compliance with single-stage or multi-stage thermodynamic cycles.
-The later can be further divided into heat-recovery, active regenerative and cascade cycles.
+In general, elastocaloric materials in cooling/ heat-pumping devices can also operate based on other thermodynamic cycles such as Ericsson, Carnot or some combination of them [50].
+Moreover, cooling/ heat-pumping devices can operate in compliance with single-stage or multi-stage thermodynamic cycles.
+The latter can be further divided into heat-recovery, active regenerative and cascade cycles.